paigenelmes/tinyapp/README.md

 ## Final Product

 !["Create short URLs in seconds with TinyApp."](https://github.com/paigenelmes/tinyapp/blob/main/docs/tinyapp-create-URL.png?raw=true)
+_Create short URLs in seconds with TinyApp!_

 !["To get started, create a free account.
 Registration is a fast and simple."](https://github.com/paigenelmes/tinyapp/blob/main/docs/tinyapp-register.png?raw=true)
+_To get started, create a free account.
+Registration is a fast and simple._

 !["Simply log into your account and TinyApp stores all your short URLs in one place."](https://github.com/paigenelmes/tinyapp/blob/main/docs/tinyapp-my-URLs.png?raw=true)
+_TinyApp stores all your short URLs in one place._

 !["You also can edit or delete any URL that you've created."](https://github.com/paigenelmes/tinyapp/blob/main/docs/tinyapp-edit-URL.png?raw=true)
+_You also can edit or delete any URL that you've created._

 !["TinyApp is responsive!
 No matter how big or small your browser window is, the app will look great."](https://github.com/paigenelmes/tinyapp/blob/main/docs/tinyapp-responsive.png?raw=true)
+_TinyApp is responsive!
+No matter how big or small your browser window is, the app will look great._

 ## Dependencies